Word Porters Review

 The game can be played with 3 to 7 players.
 Nice player count for family or party game with friends.
 It also plays in 30-45 minutes, so not long to get another shot at it after first play.
 The game is on Japanese, but not to worry, they provide English paste-ups to download.
 My biggest issue is on the word cards, they have English translation but its too small, hard to read from across the table.
 They could have been larger, definitely would improve a lot.

 So what makes this one different than Codenames and Dixit?
 Well, unlike Codenames, you do not play in teams, and unlike Dixit, you try to guess other players’ words not just one, and trust me that is really exciting.
 And what make this little game clever is the deduction element that really really interesting.
 It is hidden in plain word guessing game.
 In this game players get 3 hint tokens with numbers 1 – 3.
 At their turn, they place their lowest number they have in one of the hint cards that describe their word.
 If the card already has a token, they need to place number 3 token below their token.
 So with this, others can check the priority of the choice.
 Its also about reading players and hey you can also learn English on the way (or Japanese).

 So if you are into word games, fun party game with guessing something, this can be a nice choice to try.
-Though its not easy to get.
+Though its not easy to get in Indonesia.